-These included investments denominated mainly in Australian dollar, Canadian dollar, Danish krone, euro, Norwegian krone, Singapore dollar, sterling, Swedish krona, Swiss franc and yen.
+Other currencies included mainly Australian dollar, Canadian dollar, euro, sterling and yen.

 In addition to the investment benchmark, the EFAC determines the tactical deviation limits governing the extent to which the Fund's asset and currency mix may deviate from the investment benchmark.
 The tactical deviation limits are used to guide the medium term investments for the Fund.
 The tactical deviation limits are derived from a risk-based approach, taking into account the risk tolerance level set by the EFAC and risk contributions of the asset classes and markets that the Fund is allowed to invest in.
 These risk contributions reflect the neutral allocations of asset markets within the investment benchmark, and the volatility of and correlation across asset markets.
 Authority to take medium term investment decisions is delegated to senior management of the HKMA down to the Executive Director level.